By: Sarah Stone

 Happy Feet (or just penguins in general)

 Let’s end on an adorable note!
-We can all agree Happy Feet was an adorable movie, and while I wouldn’t want to tromp over any penguins’ home, I would want to look at them through binoculars, maybe.
+We can all agree Happy Feet was a sweet movie, and while I wouldn’t want to tromp over any penguins’ home, I would want to look at them through binoculars.